 The Government Guidance document can be found Care Planning.

 Amendments are made to the Children Act 1989 Guidance: Care Planning, Placement and Case Review (Volume 2) in order that;

-Foster carers and residential child care workers are appropriately consulted and involved in decision making for children;
+Foster carers and residential child care workers are consulted and involved in decision making for children;

-Where a local authority, in consultation with the child and their family, is considering ceasing to look after a child, the authority appropriately assesses the proposed arrangements for the child and sets out the support that will be provided when the child ceases to be looked-after;
+- If a local authority (LA), in consultation with the child and their family, is considering ceasing to look after a child, the authority appropriately assesses the proposed arrangements for the child and sets out the support that will be provided when the child ceases to be looked-after;

-The authority has robust arrangements in place to scrutinise decisions to cease to look after a child.
+- The LA has robust arrangements in place to scrutinise decisions to cease to look after a child.